Email Address Directory: How to Find Anyone’s Contact Info Fast

 What are public email directories?

 Public email directories are databases that collect and organize email addresses from various sources, making them searchable by name, organization, or other criteria.
 These include general directories like WhitePages and 411.com, as well as specialized directories for academics, professionals in specific industries, or regional listings.
-Some require registration to access, while others are freely available.
+Some require registration to access, while others are freely available with varying accuracy levels.

 How accurate are email lookup tools?